 Music majors must participate in an ensemble for six semester hours.
-Music majors fulfill their particular ensemble requirement with participation in at least four of the required six semester hours of ensembles that use their particular applied study skills.
+Music majors fulfill their particular ensemble requirement with participation in an ensemble that uses their particular applied study skills for at least four of the required six semester hours.

-General music studies majors with a principal applied area in percussion, brass, or woodwinds must satisfy their four semester hour ensemble requirement with at least one semester hour of Johnson City Community Concert Band (Civic Band).
-A maximum of two semester hours in jazz ensemble(if instrumentation appropriate) may count toward the ensemble credit.
-Students may choose any of the above ensembles for the fourth semester hour.
+General music studies majors-applied emphasis with a principal applied area in percussion, brass, or woodwinds must satisfy their ensemble requirements with at least one semester hour of Johnson City Community Concert Band (Civic Band).
+A maximum of two semester hours in Jazz Ensemble(if instrumentation appropriate) may count toward the ensemble credit.